Arijitdutta19910601/Atmol4Cast-CNR/Research Plan.md

 ## Title

-Descriptive and specific to the theme of the research stay.
+Descriptive and specific to the theme of the research study.

 ## Participant Info

 Name: # Arijit Dutta
-Affiliation: # University of Calabria & ISAC-CNR Lamezia Terme Supervisor(s): Prof. Dr. Floriano De Rango
+Affiliation: # University of Calabria & ISAC-CNR Lamezia Terme Primary Supervisor(s): # Prof. Dr. Floriano De Rango and Dr. Claudia Roberta Calidonna Supervisor in Host Institute: # Dr. Irene Schicker

 ## Objectives / Goals

-What the stay aims to achieve (scientific questions, outcomes, collaborations).
+The short-term wind speed forecasting using a precise implementation

 ## Context and Alignment